Skip to Content

 What is the Cotswolds?

-The Cotswolds is England’s largest Area of Outstanding Natural Beauty (AONB), a landscape of almost 800 square miles of rolling hills and unspoilt countryside, dotted with picturesque villages, market towns, castles and country houses, gardens and arboretums.
+The Cotswolds (sometimes misspelt as the Cotswalds) is England’s largest Area of Outstanding Natural Beauty (AONB), with 800 square miles of rolling hills and unspoilt countryside, dotted with picturesque villages, market towns, castles and country houses, gardens and arboretums.

-There’s uncertainty over where the name ‘Cotswolds’ actually comes from.
+There’s some uncertainty over where the name ‘Cotswolds’ actually comes from.
 ‘Wold’ is an Old English word for hills, so one theory is that adding the word ‘cot’ – meaning ‘sheep’ – gives us ‘sheep enclosure in rolling hillside’, which is a pretty accurate description.
-Or perhaps it comes from ‘Cods-wold’ meaning ‘Cod’s hills’, taking its name from a local Saxon landowner.
+Or alternatively did it come from ‘Cods-wold’, meaning ‘Cod’s hills’, taking its name from a local Saxon landowner?

 Sheep on Dover's Hill